bgha-stibosystems/angular-styleguide/README.md

 import TodoFormComponent from './todo-form.component';

 const todoForm = angular
-  .module('todo.form', [])
+  .module('lp.todo.form', [])
-  .component('todoForm', TodoFormComponent)
+  .component('lpTodoForm', TodoFormComponent)
-  ~~.value('EventEmitter', payload => ({ $event: payload}))~~
+  .value('EventEmitter', payload => ({ $event: payload}))
   .name;

 export default todoForm;
 ```

-Note how the `<todo-form>` component fetches no state, it simply receives it, mutates an Object via the controller logic associated with it, and passes it back to the parent component through the property bindings.
+Note how the `<lp-todo-form>` component fetches no state, it simply receives it, mutates an Object via the controller logic associated with it, and passes it back to the parent component through the property bindings.
 In this example, the `$onChanges` lifecycle hook makes a clone of the initial `this.todo` binding Object and reassigns it, which means the parent data is not affected until we submit the form, alongside one-way data flow new binding syntax `'<'`.

 **[Back to top](#table-of-contents)**